 Earning the same score as the JE98EXL Juice Fountain, the Juice Fountain Elite didn't perform exactly the same.
 The Elite did a little better than the standard model at juicing soft produce, like cucumbers, celery, apples, and oranges, but slightly worse at juicing leafy greens, like kale or spinach.
 The Elite did do a bit better than the Aicok, doing a much better job at juicing both hard and soft produce.
 However, the Aicok has a definite edge over both Breville models at extracting juice from leafy greens.

 Meriting the most weight out of any of the metrics, our Juice Quality metric is responsible for 40% of the total score for each juicer.
 We used three different recipes to test out each juicer, scoring each product on the taste and quality of the different juice cocktails produced.
-The Breville Juice Fountain Elite did very well, earning a 7 out of 10 for its performance.
-The chart below shows how the Elite compared to the rest of the products in the group.
+The Breville Juice Fountain Elite did very well.

 The Breville Elite did quite well in our first test — a beet juice recipe known as "Can't Beet It" that also contains apples, carrots, celery, cucumbers, and ginger root — matching the performance of the Omega Nutrition Center.
 The finished drink was very smooth in texture and had an overall pleasant taste, with no distinct flavors overwhelming the rest.